vmcj/BAPC21-site-2/content/photos.md

 Pictures will be available soon.
 We're currently in the process of the after effects.

-The current planning is next week.
+The current planning is to first handle the last logistics for sending the last items to teams after this the photo's will be uploaded.